 Information to help with your application

 To start your application, submit a formal connection enquiry to us.
 Your electrical contractor can complete the enquiry through the Electrical Partners Portal on your behalf.

-Alternatively, you or your consultant can create the enquiry through the Customer Portal.
+Alternatively, you or your consultant can create the enquiry through Customer Self Service.